If you’ve already cut your cable, congratulations on taking advantage of big savings provided by free streaming services!

 Here are the best streaming services currently offering free trials.

-If you don't already have Netflix, here's your chance to get a free 30-day trial.
-Catch up on original pop culture hits like Tiger King, Stranger Things, and The Crown.
+If you don’t already have Netflix, here’s your chance to get a free 30-day trial.
+Catch up on original pop culture hits like The Queen’s Gambit, Stranger Things, and The Crown.
 If you choose to keep your subscription after the free trial, plans range from $8.99 to $15.99/month.

 Hulu is another streaming giant offering a free 30-day trial.
 In addition to popular network TV shows, Hulu offers originals like The Handmaid’s Tale, Little Fires Everywhere, and High Fidelity.
 If you choose to keep your subscription after the free trial, plans range from $5.99 to $11.99/month.
 You can also add on popular channels like HBO and Showtime.